Paint Calculator

 1. Calculate Paint Area

-For a rectangular room, wall area is the perimeter multiplied by height.
-Add ceiling area if you’re painting it.
-For irregular rooms, calculate each section and use Custom Area.
+For a rectangular room, wall area is the perimeter multiplied by the height.
+Add ceiling area when painting it too.
+Use Custom Area for non-rectangular rooms by measuring each section and adding them up.

 2. Subtract Openings (Optional)

-Subtract windows, doors, or large areas that won’t be painted.
-If you’re unsure, leave it as 0 and rely on waste allowance.
+Subtract windows, doors, or large areas that won't be painted.
+If unsure, leave it as 0 and rely on the waste allowance — it's better to overestimate slightly than to run out mid-job.

-Coverage varies by product and surface texture.
-Use the number printed on your paint tin or datasheet for best accuracy.
+Coverage varies by product and surface type.
+Always use the coverage figure printed on your paint tin or product datasheet.
+Typical interior wall paint: 10–12 m²/L or 350–400 ft²/gal.

 4. Add Waste Allowance

-Waste covers roller loss, cut-ins, touch-ups, and porous surfaces.
-5–15% is typical depending on conditions.
+Waste covers roller loss, cut-ins, touch-ups, and porous or uneven surfaces.
+5–15% is typical depending on the surface condition and application method.

 Paint walls + ceiling in a 5 m × 4 m room, 2.4 m high.
 Subtract 4 m² of openings.
 2 coats, 10 m²/L coverage, 10% waste.